raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 By following the sections below, you will create the core parts of your Mission Space Lab submission and test each part as you go.

+#### Using AI in Your Code

+If your team uses AI tools (such as ChatGPT or Gemini) to help write code or troubleshoot problems, you must clearly explain how you used it.
+You can do this by:
+* Adding clear comments in your Python code next to any AI-generated sections.
+* Describing your use of AI in the code submission form.

 ### 1. Create your main.py file

 Every submission must include a file called `main.py`.
 This file acts as the starting point for your program, and it is the file that the automated system on the ISS will look for and run.